garciart/network-automation/README.md

 -----

-## Installing GNS3
+## Installing GNS3 in CentOS

-### Linux

 Setting up GNS3 in Ubuntu and Debian is pretty simple: check out [https://docs.gns3.com/docs/getting-started/installation/linux](https://docs.gns3.com/docs/getting-started/installation/linux "GNS3 Linux Install").

-However, GNS3 doesn't work straight-out-of-the-box with Fedora, Red Hat Linux (RHEL), and CentOS.
-But before kicking them to the curb, remember...
+However, we will be using CentOS 7.9 for labs and demos in this repository, and GNS3 doesn't work straight-out-of-the-box with Fedora, Red Hat Linux (RHEL), and CentOS.

+>**NOTE**
+>
+>Why are we using CentOS?
+First, this is my daily OS.
+Second...
-1. Approximately [20% of servers running Linux](https://w3techs.com/technologies/details/os-linux "Usage statistics of Linux for websites") use one of these operating systems, and RHEL is second, behind Microsoft, in [paid enterprise OS subscriptions](https://www.idc.com/getdoc.jsp?containerId=US46684720 "Worldwide Server Operating Environments Market Shares, 2019").
+> - Approximately [20% of servers running Linux](https://w3techs.com/technologies/details/os-linux "Usage statistics of Linux for websites") use one of these operating systems, and RHEL is second, behind Microsoft, in [paid enterprise OS subscriptions](https://www.idc.com/getdoc.jsp?containerId=US46684720 "Worldwide Server Operating Environments Market Shares, 2019").

-2. Many companies and government agencies, such as NASA and the DOD, use Red Hat Linux (i.e., the "commercial" version of CentOS), since it is a trusted OS which is [Protection Profile (PP) compliant](https://www.commoncriteriaportal.org/products/ "Certified Common Criteria Products").
+> - Many companies and government agencies, such as NASA and the DOD, use Red Hat Linux (i.e., the "commercial" version of CentOS), since it is a trusted OS which is [Protection Profile (PP) compliant](https://www.commoncriteriaportal.org/products/ "Certified Common Criteria Products").

-We used Centos 7 for the labs and demos in this repository.
 While there were a lot of good posts and articles on how to install GNS3 on CentOS, each of them were slightly different, so we distilled them into [one shell script](gns3_setup_centos "CentOS Setup Script").
 To run this script, make sure you assign executable permissions to the file first (i.e., "chmod +x [gns3_setup_centos.sh](gns3_setup_centos "CentOS Setup Script")).
 We also recommend you look at the comments in the script, so you can become familiar with GNS3's dependencies.

-### Windows

-Installing GNS3 on windows is also relatively simple; check out [https://docs.gns3.com/docs/getting-started/installation/windows/](https://docs.gns3.com/docs/getting-started/installation/windows/ "GNS3 Windows Install").
-David Bombal also has a [great video series on using GNS3](https://www.youtube.com/watch?v=Ibe3hgP8gCA&list=PLhfrWIlLOoKNFP_e5xcx5e2GDJIgk3ep6&index=1&ab_channel=DavidBombal "GNS3 Installation - David Bombal"), starting with installation; highly recommended!

 -----

 ## Setting up the environment

 In order for your code to interact with the switch, you will need to connect your host computer with virtual devices in GNS3.
-To do so in Windows, you will need to create a Loopback interface.
 To do so in Linux, you will need to create a TUN/TAP interface.

 Before we start, here's the subnet info for the network:

 ```
-- **Network Address: 192.168.1.0/24**
+- Network Address: 192.168.1.0/24
-- **Subnet Mask: 255.255.255.0 (ff:ff:ff:00)**
+- Subnet Mask: 255.255.255.0 (ff:ff:ff:00)
-- Total Number of Hosts: 256
+- GNS3 Host Device IP Address: 192.168.1.1/32
+- Gateway IP Address: 192.168.1.2/32
-- Number of Usable Hosts: 254
+- Number of Usable Hosts: 252
-- Usable IP Range: 192.168.1.1 - 192.168.1.254
+- Usable IP Range: 192.168.1.3 - 192.168.1.254
-- **GNS3 Host Device IP Address: 192.168.1.1/32**
-- **First Virtual Device IP Address: 192.168.1.10/32**
-- Gateway: 192.168.1.1
 - Broadcast Address: 192.168.1.255
 - Wildcard Mask: 0.0.0.255
 - Binary Subnet Mask: 11111111.11111111.11111111.00000000